hispanasian/LearnProgramming/README.md

 The purpose of this lesson is to get you to right your first program.

 ##Lesson
-###Create Your File
+###Basic Project Structure
 You'll notice that this branch is not as bare as our previous lessons.
-You should find a src/main/scala/ directory and a project/ directory with a file called build.properties in project/.
+You should find a src/main/scala/ directory with a file called HelloWorld.scala and a project/ directory with a file called build.properties in project/.
 You don't actually need to have a src/main/scala/ folder or a project/ folder, but it's nice to organize our files.
-Don't worry about the project/ directory for now and just focus on src/main/scala/.
+Don't worry about the project/ directory for now and just focus on src/main/scala/HelloWorld.scala.

 Typically (in a scala project), scala code will be housed in the src/main/scala/ directory.
-You'll want to create a new file in src/main/scala/ called HelloWorld.scala.
+You'll want to open the file src/main/scala/HelloWorld.scala.
 This is the file that will hold the code for your first program.

 ###Write Some Code
 Now that your file has been created, you'll want to put something in it!
 I suggest you follow the Hello World [guide](http://www.scala-lang.org/documentation/getting-started.html) on the Scala page as we'll be implementing this program.